Potts Point - Woolloomooloo

 Potts Point - Woolloomooloo features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households constitute 33.5% of all households, including 4.8% couples with children, 25.1% couples without children, and 3.1% single parent families.
-Non-family households account for the remaining 66.5%, with lone person households at 60.6% and group households comprising 5.9%.
-The median household size is 1.5 people, which is smaller than the Greater Sydney average of 2.7.
+Family households dominate at 33.5% of all households, comprising 4.8% couples with children, 25.1% couples without children, and 3.1% single parent families.
+Non-family households make up the remaining 66.5%, with lone person households at 60.6% and group households comprising 5.9% of the total.
+The median household size of 1.5 people is smaller than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households